WillClfrd/TheGuidesGrandAdventure/README.md

 ## Notable Technical Concepts

- Related to CS3443, some important concepts implemented into this game include:
+ Related to CS3443, some important classes and concepts implemented into this game include:

 **CONTROLLER PACKAGE**

-- MainController:        Controls activity_main.xml view and shows the main menu page.
- ()Method here.
 - CreditsController:     Controls activity_credits.xml view and shows a list of credits and awknowledgements for the game.
- ()Method here.

 - GameController:        Controls activity_game.xml view and implements the game engine, along with the in game menu.

- ()Method here.
+  * createMenuLayout():

 - GameOverController:    Controls activity_gameover.xml view and manages file I/O for the high score leaderboard.

- ()Method here.
+  * checkForHighscore():

+  * addLeaderboardPopup():

+  * addUsernamePopup():

+- MainController:        Controls activity_main.xml and is the primary controller of the program.

 - SettingsController:    Controls activity_settings.xml view and manages UI's across the program.
- ()Method here.

 **MODEL PACKAGE**

+- CharacterThread:       TODO

+- CollectibleThread:     TODO

+- GameCanvas:            TODO

+- GameObject:            TODO

+- Leaderboard:           TODO

 - MediaPlayerManager:    Controls music audio through out the program and has a master toggle in the settings.

+  * playMusic():           Plays audio file associated with method call.

+  * toggleSound():         Implements a global on/off for music FX.

 - SoundManager:          Manages a list of sounds to be used depending on interactions in the GameCanvas.

-- GameCanvas
-- CollectibleThread
+  * loadSounds():          Loads up the soundpool for use in the program.

+  * playSound():           Plays sound file associated with method call.

+  * setSound():            Implements a global on/off for SFX.

-- CharacterThread
+- UserRecord:            TODO

 **ACTIVITY CLASSES**

-- MainActivty
-- CreditsActivty
-- GameController
-- GameOverController
-- SettingsController
+- CreditsActivity:       Credits view, this activity just creates a runnable to give the sprites animation, and has a back button.

+  * run():                 Uses a runnable to create a character walking animation.

+- GameActivity:          Live game component, initializes game objects and sets up the GameCanvas for the user to play the game.

+- GameOverActivity:      Post game view, shows the user the game score and the top 5 scores leaderboard.

+- MainActivity:          Main menu component of the program, allows user to access all other views aside from game over through this activity.

+  * run():                 Uses a runnable to make the title image sway on its Y axis.

+- SettingsActivity:      Settings view, gives the user aesthetic and audio options to tailor to their liking.

 ## Installation